-- A Bachelor's, Master's, or Doctorate (D.P.T.) professional degree in Physical Therapy - At least one year of clinical experience - Current engagement in practice as a Physical Therapist - All official college/university transcripts - Acceptable grade point average - Two supporting letters of reference
+- " A Bachelor's, Master's, or Doctorate (DPT) professional degree in Physical Therapy - " At least one year of clinical experience - " Current engagement in practice as a Physical Therapist - " All official college/university transcripts - " Acceptable grade point average

-Applications will be considered for Summer or Fall enrollment.
-The deadline for the Summer semester is March 15, and June 1 for Fall admissions.
-Two reference letters are required; one from an employer or former university educator and one from a colleague in the health professions.
+" Two supporting letters of reference: one from an employer or former university educator and one from a colleague in the health professions.

 Applicants must complete and submit the online application.
-Additional application materials should be sent to the Texas Tech University Health Sciences Center, Office of the Registrar, 3601 4th Street, Stop 8310, Lubbock, Texas 79430.
 Applicants should understand that fulfillment of the basic requirements does not guarantee admission.

-Program Curriculum
+ScD Curriculum